bbrown949/c0323-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - How do you indicate the relative link to a parent directory?
+.// followed by file name

-- How do you indicate the relative link to a child directory?
+- How do you indicate the relative link to a child directory? use name of child folder followed by forward slash then file name

-- How do you indicate the relative link to a grand parent directory?
+- How do you indicate the relative link to a grand parent directory? repeat the ../ to indicate that you want to go up two folders(rather than one) then follow it with the file name

-- How do you indicate the relative link to the same directory?
+- How do you indicate the relative link to the same directory? just use the file name.

 ## Notes